+Tanzania’s food crop production reached 9.3 million tonnes in 2018/19, compared to 9.7 million tonnes in 2014/15 (-4%).
 Tanzania’s main staple crops include maize, sorghum, millet, rice, wheat, beans, cassava, potatoes, and bananas.

-Tanzania consumes 90% of its maize production and exports the rest mainly to Kenya (80%), as well as Somalia, Burundi, South Sudan, Rwanda and Uganda.
+Tanzania consumes 90% of its maize production and exports the rest mainly to Kenya (80%), as well as Somalia, Burundi, South Sudan, Rwanda, and Uganda.

-However, crops productivity in Tanzania is still low by global standards as smallholder crop farmers have little access to modern farm technologies and inputs, relying instead on rain-fed farming.
+Crops productivity in Tanzania is still low by global standards as smallholder crop farmers have little access to modern farm technologies and inputs, relying instead on rain-fed farming.

+As a result, only 280,000 of an available 29 million hectares of irrigable land are currently being farmed.
 The Government of Tanzania is working to address these challenges by creating stronger links between commercial and smallholder farming.

 Tanzania Crops Export

 Tanzania’s main exported cash crops are tobacco, cashew nuts, coffee, tea, cloves, cotton, and sisal.

 Crop exports accounted for USD 830 million (9%) of the total value of Tanzania’s exports in 2019, compared to USD 793 million in 2015, representing an increase of 5%.

 Raw tobacco and cashew nuts are Tanzania’s most exported cash crops.
 The top export destinations of the Tanzanian tobacco are Germany, Russia, and Poland, while almost 80% of cashews are exported to India.
 Most of the production of cashew nuts in Tanzania is exported without being shelled.